JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ## Changing the state (maximized, minimized, fullscreen, size, position) of the window.

 Some states of the native window are moved into a separate API class, `WindowState`.
-You can change its properties in callbacks or observe it in Composable's:
+You can change its properties in callbacks or observe it in Composable's.
+When some state is changed (window size or position), Composable function will be automatically recomposed.

 ```kotlin
 import androidx.compose.foundation.clickable